 When we ditch something (e.g. a phone) away, there's no 'away' frankly speaking.
 It ends up somewhere polluting the environment and wasting away its value of recyclable materials it was built from.

 We mentioned above that phone ownership needs to be extended way longer than contract deals last.
-So how you can achieve this and still enjoy your new shiny phone without waster guilt looming upon you?
+So how can you achieve this and still enjoy your new shiny phone without waster guilt looming upon you?

 Compare and Recycle that is.
 Let us explain.

-You can take advantage of our free to use mobile phone recycling comparison to trade-in your old phone for cash.
+You can take advantage of our free mobile phone recycling comparison to trade-in your old phone for cash.
 What happens next is that you give a second life to your old phone you already bought a replacement for (or planning to) as it gets refurbished to quality standards and gets resold with 1 year warranty.
-You get cash, you boost your green credentials, the phone that was once yours gets used for longer resulting in CO2 of its production being offset and you made the disposal of our used phone more sustainable.
+You get cash, you boost your green credentials, the phone that was once yours gets used for longer resulting in CO2 of its production being offset and you made the disposal of your used phone more sustainable.

 This option, to be fair, should be listed as number 1, but since we are describing a scenario where you've already got a new phone, this one comes last but not least.

 Have you heard of refurbished phones? (if you said no - we have just mentioned it in a paragraph above, you silly)